 BlockSim Software Features

 Using exact computations or discrete event simulation, BlockSim facilitates a wide variety of analyses for both repairable and non-repairable systems that will be of use to both product designers and asset managers.
-This includes reliability analysis, maintainability analysis, availability analysis, reliability optimization, throughput calculation, resource allocation, life cycle cost analysis and other system analyses.
+This includes reliability analysis, maintainability analysis, availability analysis, reliability optimization, throughput calculation, resource allocation, life cycle cost estimation and other system analyses.

-Reliability Block Diagrams and Fault Trees
+Reliability Block Diagrams, Fault Trees and Markov Diagrams

 Simple drag-and-drop techniques make it easy to build reliability block diagrams or fault trees to model systems and processes.
 All of the traditional RBD configurations and fault tree gates and events are supported, along with advanced capabilities to model complex configurations, load sharing, standby redundancy, phases, duty cycles, subdiagrams and more.